semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 ## Getting `semgrep-core` binary

-If you would like to install `semgrep-core` and `spacegrep` from source (for example, because you want to fix a parse error), follow the instructions in [Building `semgrep-core`](semgrep-core-contributing.md#building-semgrep-core) and skip this section.
+If you would like to install `semgrep-core` from source (for example, because you want to fix a parse error), follow the instructions in [Building `semgrep-core`](semgrep-core-contributing.md#building-semgrep-core) and skip this section.

 Otherwise, visit the [releases page](https://github.com/returntocorp/semgrep/releases) and grab the latest zipfile or tarball for your platform.
 Extract this archive